nl900/Dockerized-ASP.NET-Hotel-App/README.md

 **ASP.NET Web API**

-This web api is created using ASP.NET Core.
-The app allows for all necessary CRUD operations to add, delete, and update records stored in the MongoDB database.
+A web app written in ASP.NET Core listing hotels and associated information.
+The app supports all necessary CRUD operations to add, delete, and update records stored in the MongoDB database.

 **Model**